sunfounder/raphael-kit/docs/source/scratch/quick_quide_on_scratch.rst

 .. note::

     When programming with Scratch 3, you may need a screen for a better experience, refer to: `Connect your Raspberry Pi <https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/3>`_.
-Of course, if you don't have a screen, you can also access the Raspberry Pi desktop remotely, for a detailed tutorial please refer to :ref:`windows_remote_desktop`.
+Of course, if you don't have a screen, you can also access the Raspberry Pi desktop remotely, for a detailed tutorial please refer to :ref:`remote_desktop`.

 In addition, Scratch 3 needs at least 1GB of RAM to run, and we recommend a Raspberry Pi 4 with at least 2GB RAM.
 While you can run Scratch 3 on a Raspberry Pi 2, 3, 3B+, or a Raspberry 4 with 1GB RAM, performance on these models is reduced, and depending on what other software you run at the same time, Scratch 3 may fail to start due to lack of memory.